Comparative Pathology Laboratory

 - Cell Constructs, Inc. (CCI) - Novel drug delivery systems using microspheres

-- List of services [pdf]
+- Sample Price List [pdf]

 - Immunohistochemical stains for infectious agents [pdf]